linuslagerhjelm/dotvim/README.md

 This can be done by running corresponding script from the folder that this file is in. **Requires homebrew to work**

+**Also please note:** the installation script will install a newer version of vim and make it default on your system.

 Mac:
 ``` sh install.sh ```